 How to get involved?

-- Comments regarding the project will be accepted via GeoVoice.
-Further information on the project, and access to comment, can be found here.
+- Comments regarding the project are still being accepted via GeoVoice.
+Further information on the project and access to comment can be found here.

 - The application was approved by the Virginia State Corporation Commission (SCC) on April 5, 2023.
 There is anticipated to be multiple public comment periods.
 We will provide updates as we receive them.